Become a union representative

 - You must be a member of Finansforbundet

 - At the time of the election, you must have been employed for at least one year at your workplace

 - You may not be a department manager

 - You may not have received notice of termination

 You can download posters and flyer to print yourself.

 Material in Danish

 If you want to receive the material in print, please send an email to firstname.lastname@example.org

 Get in touch

-You are welcome to contact Finansforbundet’s consultants if you have any questions or want to know more about how to become a union representative.
+You are welcome to contact Finansforbundet’s hotline for union representatives if you have any questions or want to know more about how to become a union representative.